betaflight/betaflight/docs/Profiles.md

 ## Changing profiles

-Profiles can be slected using a GUI or the following stick combinations
+Profiles can be selected using a GUI or the following stick combinations:

 | Profile | Throttle | Yaw   | Pitch  | Roll   |
 | ------- | -------- | ----- | ------ | ------ |